aytzey/CodetoPromptGenerator/README.md

 - **Meta Prompt Management**: Store and retrieve partial prompts (meta prompts) in a dedicated directory.
 - **AI-Powered Features**: Smart file selection and prompt refinement using LLMs (requires OpenRouter API key).
 - **Task Management**: Integrated Kanban board, To-Do list, and User Story management.
-- **Actor Definition**: Define and manage project actors, with AI-assisted suggestions.
 - **Copy to Clipboard**: Gather your meta prompt, main instructions, project tree, and selected file contents in one click.
 - **Cross-Platform**: Built with Electron for Linux, macOS, and Windows compatibility.